sotrnguy92/readMeGenerator/generatedREADME.md

 * [Questions](#questions)

 ## Description
-fsa
+This project should create a readme

 ## Installation
-fd
+To install the required dependencies run the following command: npm i

 ## Usage
-fasasdf
+Run npm i

 ## License
-Do What The F*ck You Want To Public License
+Do What The F*ck You Want To Public License http://www.wtfpl.net/txt/copying/

 ## Contributing
 Make a pull request

 ## Tests
-npm test
+To run tests, run the following command: npm test

 ## Questions

+Ask any questions by opening an issue with [sotrnguy92](https://github.com/sotrnguy92) or contact through email at null.

+© 2020 Son Nguyen